-Stand with back to steps and holding railing.
-Place affected foot on step and step up backwards until other foot is on step.
-Return to start position by lowering unaffected leg back down to floor.
-May need to begin with 2-4" step and progress to higher step as tolerated.
-Perform 2 sets of 10/20 total.
+Stand with back to steps and hold railing.
+Place surgical foot on step and step up backwards until other foot is on a step.
+Return to start position by lowering nonsurgical foot back down to floor.

+May need to begin with 2-4" step and progress to higher step as able.